Azure/Ignite2019_IaC_pre-day_docs/ARM Template/03 - Helpers/Guide.md

 ```

 When the command finishes you will see the output of the command showing that a Network Security Group will be added as a result of this deployment.

+> **NOTE:** If you see an error running the WhatIf command or have closed your PowerShell window since the first section, open a new PowerShell window and import the whatif modules.

 ## Deploy the Template